oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

   ![Advanced Deployment](images/2-car-marketplace-7-6.png)

 6. Fill out the form as follows:
     - For **Package Label**, open up the 'Service Console' for the 'Marketplace' founder instance, click the **Chaincodes** tab, and copy the text as shown.
-You may use `car_marketplace_cc_car-marketplace_v1`, or any other name, but make sure to use the same name when repeating these steps for 'dealer2.'
+You may use `car_marketplace_cc_car-marketplace_v1`, or any other name, but make sure to use the same name when repeating these steps for 'dealer2'

     ![Package Label](images/2-car-marketplace-7-7-1.png)

     - Keep 'GoLang' as the **Chaincode Language**.
     - Select both available peers as the **Target Peers**.
     - Upload the package .zip file you exported from the App Builder VS Code extension.
 We stored this in the **Samples** folder.
+    - Click 'Next'

   ![Advanced Deployment Form](images/2-car-marketplace-7-7-2.png)